microsoft/vscode-tools-for-ai/README.md

 ![Job View](/docs/media/job/job-view.png)

 ### Manage storage on compute targets
-The extension provides a storage explorer which enables you to manage your files on remote machines, Azure Batch clusters, PAI clusters, etc. You can create/delete folders, upload/download files within the VS Code easily.
+The extension provides a storage explorer which enables you to manage your files on remote machines, PAI clusters, etc. You can create/delete folders, upload/download files within the VS Code easily.

 [Learn more about storage explorer](/docs/quickstart-03-storage-explorer.md)